devcodio/vscode-settings/README.md

 3. **Reload the Window**
    - After making changes to the configuration file, restart the editor from the command palette by selecting **"Reload Window"**.

+4. **Keyboard shortcuts**
+   - In addition, you can use key combinations from the `keybindings.json` file.

 ---

 ### Extensions I use